 The most valuable gift you can offer your child is unconditional love.
-Unconditional implies you love someone even when you detest their behaviour, such as not finishing their schoolwork, being upset when they fail the exam, or being irritated when they don’t do their duties.
+Unconditional implies you love someone even when you detest their behavior, such as not finishing their schoolwork, being upset when they fail the exam, or being irritated when they don’t do their duties.
 None of them are more essential than the relationship that exists between parents and their children.

 Having a close relationship with their child is a dream that many parents have but few pursue.
 We are too preoccupied with day-to-day concerns, and we frequently lose sight of what is most essential in life: our families.
-It is difficult to shift our emphasis from utilising shortcut parenting tricks to creating a long-lasting relationship with our children, but it is well worth it.
+It is difficult to shift our emphasis from utilizing shortcut parenting tricks to creating a long-lasting relationship with our children, but it is well worth it.